Strategy & Architecture / Security Architecture

 actually defending.

-Start with a Lighthouse Assessment to understand where you are — then decide whether you need a point-in-time review, an architect embedded in your next project, or a fractional security architect on an ongoing basis.
+Start with a Lighthouse Assessment to understand where you are.
+We'll tell you whether you need a point-in-time review, an architect embedded in your next project, or a fractional security architect on an ongoing basis -- and we'll tell you honestly if none of them are warranted.